Community Food Banks

 Community Action Food Bank

-Volunteer Commitment: Regular hours for the food bank are Monday - Thursday 8:00 - 4:00 PM or Friday 8:00 - 3:00 PM.
+Volunteers will restock shelves and help with direct clients who come to the pantry.
+Regular hours for the food bank are Monday - Thursday 8:00 - 4:00 PM or Friday 8:00 - 3:00 PM.

-Sign up to volunteer at the Community Action Food Bank here!
+Sign up to volunteer at the Community Action Food Bank here

 Utah Food Bank

-Volunteer Commitment: There is no volunteer commitment.
+Volunteers will restock shelves and help with direct clients who come to the pantry.
+There is no volunteer commitment.
 Here are the available times below.
 You will need to schedule any appointments in advance:

 Listed by day: